Charlie Neal: Standout 1959 season

 Then, in 1959, Neal had his finest and most memorable season.
 He collected 177 hits, with 83 runs batted in, 17 stolen bases, and a .287 batting average, all career highs.
 He also hit 19 home runs.
 Neal led the National League in sacrifice hits and triples.
 In the field, he won a Gold Glove at second base.
-After helping the Dodgers tie the defending NL champion Milwaukee Braves by the close of the 154-game season, Neal played a key role in sweeping the Braves in the 1959 National League tie-breaker series with five hits in 12 at bats, including a home run in the clinching Game 2.
+After helping the Dodgers tie the defending NL champion Milwaukee Braves by the close of the 154-game, regular-season schedule, Neal played a key role in sweeping the Braves in the 1959 National League tie-breaker series with five hits in 12 at bats, including a home run in the clinching Game 2.
 He earned his world championship ring by hitting .370 with ten hits in the six-game World Series victory over the White Sox.
 In that series, he played before the largest crowd in World Series history, 92,706, in Game 5 at the Los Angeles Coliseum.
 (His 1956 World Series appearance in Game 3 came before a Yankee Stadium throng of 73,977, which is still one of the ten biggest crowds in Fall Classic history.)
 Neal also appeared in the second 1959 All-Star Game, played at the Coliseum on August 3.

 Neal was the Dodgers' starting second baseman in both 1960 and 1961 and played in each of 1960's MLB All-Star games, but his production declined; he hit .256 and .235 with only 18 total home runs in 247 games played.
 After the 1961 season, the Dodgers traded him to the New York Mets, then a first-year expansion team, for outfielder Lee Walls and cash.
 Neal was the regular second baseman for the Mets' maiden 1962 team that lost 120 games, the most by a team in a single season since the 19th Century.
 He was in the inaugural Met starting lineup on April 11, 1962 at St. Louis, batting third, going 3-for-4 and getting the first RBI in the team's history.

 Neal remained a Met until July 1, 1963, when he was traded to the Cincinnati Reds.
 After he hit just .156 for the rest of that season, Neal was released by the Reds in spring training of 1964, his career over at age 33.
 As a major leaguer, Neal appeared in 970 games and batted .259 lifetime with 858 hits, 113 doubles, 38 triples, 87 home runs, and 391 runs batted in.
 He was hitless in two at-bats in All-Star competition.

 Charlie Neal died in Dallas of heart failure at age 65.